Our state of the art facilities produce and test:

 Electron Guns / Injectors.
 Electron guns produce the electron beams that are injected into the accelerating portion of the linac.
 Niowave has designed, fabricated, and tested a variety of electron guns using photocathodes, thermionic cathodes, and field emission cathodes.

 Cryogenic Helium Refrigerators.
 Niobium based superconducting accelerators are operated at temperatures between 2-4 K (-450˚F).
 Niowave has developed three 4 K liquid helium refrigerators for a growing commercial superconducting particle accelerator industry.
 The 5 watt system is the largest cooling capacity 4 K cryocooler available today.
-We have two 110 watt refrigerators in operation at our test facilities in Lansing, MI.
-We are also in the process of developing a 50 watt refrigerator with Linde Cryogenics.
+We have multiple refrigerators in operation at our test facilities in Lansing, MI with capacities up to 115 W, developed in partnership with Linde Cryogenics.

 Microwave Power Source.
 To accelerate electrons using RF power, amplifiers are used to transmit power to a resonant accelerating cavity.
 The power that is sent to the cavity is transferred into the electron beam to be used in numerous applications.
 Niowave uses 60 kW tetrode tube amplifiers to provide power to our superconducting cavities and electron beams.